Handbills--Bill Graham and Miscellaneous Fillmore

 BG #34, Captain Beefheart, Chocolate Watchband, Great Pumpkin, 10/28-30/66, Fillmore; beautiful red & blue Wes Wilson design with sort of an Egyptian lady; 2 NM copies of the PC-2 version of the postcard, $17.50 each. (*)

-BG #35, Muddy Waters Blues Band, Quicksilver Messenger Service, Andrew Staples, 11/4- 6/66, Fillmore; red and green Wes Wilson card with photo of Muddy, typical lettering and background; original plain back handbill, 1 copy VG, pinhole tear at top center, otherwise clean, $30.
+BG #35, Muddy Waters Blues Band, Quicksilver Messenger Service, Andrew Staples, 11/4- 6/66, Fillmore; red and green Wes Wilson card with photo of Muddy, typical lettering and background; original plain back handbill, 1 copy VG, pinhole tear at top center, otherwise clean, $30; second copy VG/VG+ lignt general age $35. (*).

 BG #37, Jefferson Airplane, Grateful Dead, Quicksilver Messenger Service, 12/30-31/66, Fillmore; classic beautiful design for the first Fillmore New Years' Eve show; purple, blue, orange, and silver design by Wes Wilson with side view of a woman's face and the lettering forming the shape of her hair; small hand holding hourglass at one side.
-ORIGINAL plain back handbill 11 copies of variant with bluish background, all basically NM/NM-; $40 each. (*)
+ORIGINAL plain back handbill 10 copies of variant with bluish background, all basically NM/NM-; $50 each; also 1 VG/VG+ copy with light age and small white scuff in top edge area, $30. (*)

 BG #41, Grateful Dead, Big Mama Thornton, Tim Rose, 12/9-11/66, Fillmore; nice Wes Wilson image featuring central face in purple/blue and orange and yellow lettering and colors.
 2 NM Creative Litho postcard backs, $17.50 each. (*)

 BG #47, Butterfield Blues Band, Charles Lloyd, 1/27-28/67, very bright card in yellow, dark orange, and black with photo of Charles Lloyd in lower center; Wes Wilson design.
-VG/VG+ mailer, staple holes top and bottom, $10; one VG postcard; small white scuffs in each lower corner, $5.00. (*)
+5 copies available: (1) VG+ mailer with name on back, one age spot on reverse that doesn't show through, $15; (2) VG/VG+ mailer, staple holes top and bottom, $10; (3) one VG postcard; small white scuffs in each lower corner, $5.00; (4) VG, dirt smear on reverse and a wee bit of general age; otherwise clean $8; (5) standard NM postcard, $14. (*)

 No Number, Jefferson Airplane, Quicksilver Service, Country Joe & the Fish, Loading Zone, 2/5/67, Fillmore; strike benefit (not a Bill Graham show); nice color handbill by Gut; approx 6.5 x 10.75 (narrow margin variety), yellow, blue, red, and pink with scroll-type lettering and "turn on" in the center; for illustration, see The Art of Rock, pl.
 2.87; condition VG+/VG; corner staple holes and one minor hard to see staple hole in lower image; still a nice looking item, scarce $135.